Quick Summary

 Cost of your time:

-Time is a key distinction between EOR and opening an entity.
+Time is a key distinction between EOR vs. opening an entity.
 Costs associated with time can greatly impact your total investment and time to market.

 - EOR: Employee onboarding through an EOR can be completed quickly, taking one or two weeks on average, enabling a swift launch into new markets.
 The EOR handles the legal and administrative responsibilities, greatly lessening the time commitment on the parent company.

 The comparison is more about scalability and long-term financial impact.
-At the same time both the terms are compared by control and flexibility.
-With EOR the business gets a simplified cost structure and with opening an entity the business enters the market.
+At the same time, both terms are compared by control and flexibility.
+With EOR, the business gets a simplified cost structure, and with the opening of an entity, the business enters the market.

 Conclusion

-The blog concludes that both options are the best and the right choice depends on the aims and objectives of your organization.
-For many EOR is a preferable model due to its flexible and low-risk characteristics.
-While the companies who prefer overall control and scalability for the long term would prefer entity; however, for most of the organizations, entity is not the best suited option, as it adds on a lot more compliance and monitory burden.
+The blog concludes that both options are the best, and the right choice depends on the aims and objectives of your organization.
+For many, EOR is a preferable model due to its flexible and low-risk characteristics.
+While the companies that prefer overall control and scalability for the long term would prefer an entity, however, for most of the organizations, the entity is not the best-suited option, as it adds on a lot more compliance and monetary burden.
 Thus, it is quite ideal to opt for an EOR solution if you do not plan to sell in that country.